HombreOso/expenses_app/Compulsory list for expenses assessment.md

 Total number of dynamic expense categories should not be more than seven.

-It should be possible to edit expenses.
+It should be possible to edit expenses (by clicking on a ListTile).
 E.g. if they are created incorrectly.

 Monitoring timespan: from 1st day of current month to the last day of that month.